|Home » TECHNOLOGY » Wind Turbine Technology » The Technical Challenge of a Unique Technology » The technical challenge of a unique technology|

 Although most of the largest wind turbines now employ active pitch control, in the recent history of wind turbine technology, the use of aerodynamic stall to limit power has been a unique feature of the technology.
 Most aerodynamic devices (aeroplanes and gas turbines, for example) avoid stall.
 Stall, from a functional standpoint, is the breakdown of the normally powerful lifting force when the angle of flow over an aerofoil (such as a wing section) becomes too steep.
 This is a potentially fatal event for a flying machine, whereas wind turbines can make purposeful use of stall as a means of limiting power and loads in high wind speeds.

-The design requirements of stall regulation led to new aerofoil developments and also the use of devices, stall strips, vortex generators, fences, Gurney flaps and others for fine tuning rotor blade performance.
+The design requirements of stall regulation led to new aerofoil developments and also the use of devices, such as stall strips, vortex generators, fences, Gurney flaps, for fine tuning rotor blade performance.
 Even when not used to regulate power, stall still very much influences aerofoil selection for wind turbines.
 In an aircraft, a large margin in stall angle of attack, compared to the optimum cruising angle is very desirable.
 On a wind turbine, this may be undesirable and lead to higher extreme loads.

 |The development of commercial technology >>|